Jeff & Megan came to me for marriage counseling but they didn’t want help; they wanted a divorce.

 I have found that divorce is not only avoidable but—a wonderful marriage is possible.

 First, you help them with their individual issues.
 Then you give them, as a couple, the right “tools.”
-They discover that their effort now is easier than their past experience.
+They discover that their effort now is easier than their past experiences.
 They also see positive results much faster than they thought they would.